Physics of Pinball

 Differentiation: Students ready for an additional challenge can add sound effects and score keeping through Scratch or Snap!.

-Assessment: The attached rubric can be used to evaluate projects.
+Assessment: The rubric found in teacher materials can be used to evaluate projects.